Anu van Buren

 Then century and a half later, in 1936, a prominent economist of brilliant mind and quick intellect, John Maynard Keynes, has saved the world’s largest markets from the Great Depression, by presenting his masterpiece, ‘General theory of Employment, Interest, Money’, and therefore built the basis of the now enriched Macroeconomics.

 As a learner of economics and an amateur of other social sciences, my fellow students and I have faced considerable number of theories.
-However, awe became aware of the theories, they tend to be set only in certain conditions, meaning that they are true in a given circumstance.
+However, as we became aware of the theories, they tend to be set only in certain conditions, meaning that they are true in a given circumstance.

 John Maynard Keynes, the only son of a famous economist John Neville Keynes, designed his “awakening” theory in times of depression.
 In that time, there was no impetus for the industrialists to reach forward, gain profit and invest for further expansion, since it was impossible due to the lack of income.
 So he decided that the government can interfere and provide subsidies for them, thus motivating the industry.
 It, in some measure did violate the ancient rule of ‘laissez faire’, but obviously the government wouldn’t always get in the way of economy.
 If yes, it would be by no means a capitalism, but socialism.
 Thus, we can’t apply this theory of him in every, for certain, blooming economy.
 This would be the given condition.